DasEric/movie-tv-downloader/README.md

   below with the poster and title → pick a season → pick episodes → **Add selected** / **Add whole season** / **Auto-download new episodes** (the last one puts the season on the Watchlist, see below)

+Episodes already on disk are marked with a green border and a ✓ in the episode grid — you can still re-add them if you want a re-download.
+Episodes not available in your chosen language are greyed out / struck through; clicking one prompts you to add the season to the Watchlist instead.

 ### Language handling